 Gotwols said the organization is in negotiations with the borough and Aero Energy to lease some vacant land adjacent to Marge Goodfellow Park.

-Gotwols said the nonprofit has estimated the total cost at $7 million, with funding coming from private donations.
+Gotwols said the nonprofit has estimated the total project cost at $7 million, with all funding coming from private donations.

 The organization's costs include building switches and replacing thousands of railroad ties over the 10-mile stretch.